cloudmesh/client/docs/source/commands/command_hpc.rst

   hpc run uname --cluster=india

-It will create on the cluster india a new experiment directory by increasing an experiment number, put the batch script, run teh command, and put the output into this directory.
+It will create on the cluster india a new experiment directory by increasing an experiment number, put the batch script, run the command, and put the output into this directory.

+One can also transfer a script for the experiment, for example:

+  hpc run <script_path> --cluster=india

 To list experiments that have been previously run you can use the command::